freshDumbl3dore/instant-goal-plugin/README.md

 # BakkesMod Instant Goal Plugin

-This plugin allows you, to instantly put the ball into the goal in freeplay by the press of a button.
+This plugin allows you to instantly shoot the ball into the goal in freeplay by the press of one button.

 ## Installation